skyte/momentum/README.md

 # Momentum Stocks Screener in the Style of "Stocks on the Move" by Andreas Clenow
 ## How To Run
 1. Open `config.yaml` and put in your preferences
-2. Install requirements: `python --pip install -r requirements.txt`
+2. Install requirements: `python -m pip install -r requirements.txt`
 3. Run `momentum.py`
 4. In the `output` folder you find
    - `momentum_positions.csv` - Your positions list